 - Strategies for control, coping, decision making and change

 We believe that anyone can benefit from this opportunity, especially those impacted by any of the following:

 - New to District (in need of additional supports)

 - Family illness (mental or physical) or problem substance use

 - Academic challenges

 - Drug use or possession

 - Grief and loss

-- May identify “presenting issues” and a point form plan for change as identified by the student in the five focus areas: Home, Health, Relationships, School and Community
+- May identify “presenting issues” and a point form plan as identified by the student in the five focus areas: Home, Health, Relationships, School and Community

 - Identifies “adult coach/mentors” to support that goal area